 2015 and beyond: Team constitution and duties commensurate with regional need for ongoing HEP as assessed through the forthcoming program amendment process.
-BPA expects a reduced scope and need for the Team in the out years because, as discussed above, construction and inundation work will be done relatively soon so no need for HEPs on new acquisitions; the ISRP will not support an expanding role for HEP, so the region should not deploy HEP in working on operational losses; settlements will likely eliminate the need to rely on HEP extensively; and new technology will enable compliance monitoring with a reduced need for on-the-ground follow-up surveys.
+The ISRP does not currently support an expanding role for HEP, so the region should not deploy HEP in working on operational losses; settlements may likely eliminate the need to rely on HEP extensively; and new technology may enable compliance monitoring with a reduced need for on-the-ground follow-up surveys.

-Wildlife Crediting Forum

-The Council may wish to consider reconvening the Wildlife Crediting Forum to facilitate discussions between resource managers, BPA, the Council, and other interested parties to consider future Regional HEP Team needs.
-The outcome of such discussions could be a joint recommendation to the Council in the forthcoming program amendment process.

 The Kalispel Tribe would like to enter the following comments regarding the November 28th Wildlife Focus Workgroup: